Work+

 Design your own degree pathway and progress part-time at a pace that best suits you, completing in 3, 4, 5 or 6 years.

-Computing Systems develops skills in subjects that include programming, databases, networking, web development, human computer interaction, artificial intelligence and systems security alongside subjects that develop your software engineering skillset.
-When you finish, you will be ready for a professional career in computing, equipped with the technical and personal skills sought by industry, able to apply best practice in software engineering to develop wide ranging systems for any organisation.
+BSc Hons Computing Systems develops core skills in problem solving and computational thinking and exposes you to topics spanning programming, databases, networking, web development, data analytics and product and process management.
+Advanced topics include systems security, cloud computing, applied artificial intelligence, computer vision and edge & embedded computing.
+The course also develops innovative and creative thinking alongside a range of professional, ethical and sustainable skills that prepare you for a career in computing, equipped with the technical and personal skills sought by industry and ready to apply best practice in software engineering to develop wide ranging systems for any organisation.

 Uniquely, BSc Computing Systems is designed using the Variable Rate Progression (VRP) model.
 VRP empowers you to design your own personal pathway through the modules of the course, something that is not possible in traditional courses.
-The precise pathway, its duration and specific modules, are determined by you.
+The precise pathway, course duration and specific sequencing of modules are determined by you.
+Using VRP, the degree may be completed part-time in 3*, 4, 5 or 6 years.
 Many potential pathways exist.
 A pathway 'Simulator' for experimenting and planning your route through the course is available on our VRP website at: http://www.vrpassistant.com.

-Using VRP, the programme may be completed part-time in 3, 4, 5 or 6 years, dependent upon the precise pathway you derive over the course of your studies.
-Note that should you choose to enter the course in February, rather than September, the minimum duration of the course will be four years.
+*Note that should you choose to enter the course in February, rather than September, the minimum duration of the course will be 4 years.

 Attendance